SAP/code-pal-for-abap/README.md

 - Message severity is customizable (error, warning, or notification);
 - Checking may be activated in productive-code and/or test-code (customizable);
 - Findings can be suppressed via Code-Inspector Pragmas;
-- [Optional]: Usage of a "Profile Management Tool". **
+- Usage of a "Profile Management Tool" (Optional).

-** This is an alternative of working with SCI based variant(s).
-The profile management tool offers among others:
+The Profile Management Tool, which is an alternative of working with SCI based variant(s), offers among others:
 - An user friendly UI;
 - A user-based or group-based execution of Checks;
 - Creation, assignment and unassignment of Profiles (unassigning a profile will only delete it if no checks are registered to this profile);